fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Few-Shot Unsupervised Image-to-Image Translation.md

 # [Few-Shot Unsupervised Image-to-Image Translation](https://arxiv.org/pdf/1905.01723.pdf)

 **Problem**: Humans are much better at generalization than even the best DL algorithms and have the capability of picking up the essence of a novel object from a small number of examples.
 Today's algorithms typically need a large number of training examples to learn the joint distribution from marginal distributions.
-This paper seeks a few-shot (that is, a low number of training examples), unsupervised image-to-image translation algorithm that works on previously unseen target classes that are specified at test time, only by a few example images.
+This paper bridges this gap by using a few-shot (that is, a low number of training examples), unsupervised image-to-image translation algorithm that works on previously unseen target classes that are specified at test time, only by a few example images.

-**Solution**:
+**Solution**: A network called FUNIT (Few-shot UNsupervised Image-to-image Translation)

 **Notes**:
 * Instead of using a fully connected (FC) layer at the end, the authors use another convolutional layer with 5 kernels, each corresponding to a segmentation label.
 In doing so, the prediction at test time for a whole brain is 45 times faster.